How to spend 4 days in the Luberon region of Provence, France

 Even though the trail is quite short, the surroundings are spectacular and it is one of the most popular hiking trails in the Luberon.
 The bright orange, yellow and red cliffs stand out in stark contrast to the green pine trees.
 It honestly does not feel like you are in rural France, but rather in the middle of a desert!

-If you visit the ochre trail – a word of advice – don’t wear anything white!
+Top tip: don’t wear anything white!
 The ochre will stain so try to avoid getting it on your clothes by leaning or sitting on the rocks.

 After walking the ochre trail, take some time to wander the small village of Roussillon.
 There’s not a huge amount here, but it is one of the prettiest villages in this part of Provence.
 All the buildings have a pinky-orange hue from the ochre used in the construction.
 There are several art galleries and craft shops in the village, as well as a couple of small cafes and restaurants for lunch.
 Before you leave Rousillion, make your way to the Belvedere observation deck, at the highest point in the village.
 From here you have sweeping views of Mont Ventoux and the valley below.